7 Best Books To Boost Your Success as an UX Manager

 The Design of Business: Why Design Thinking is the Next Competitive Advantage

 Lauded by the Business Design Association as one of the “most comprehensive books ever written about…business design and design thinking,” The Design of Business argues that today’s businesses are far too reliant on analytical thinking.
 (Tweet This)

 Author Roger L. Martin proves that companies that prioritize design thinking are far more innovative, and ultimately, far more successful than their analytical counterparts.

 The UX Book: Process and Guidelines for Ensuring a Quality User Experience

 Pardha Pyla and Rex Hartson offer the UX manager a hands-on guide to the entire UX lifecycle, while also covering such essential topics as interaction design requirements, UX evaluations, prototyping and design production in The UX Book.
 A TechWhirl review commends the authors for their advanced knowledge surrounding written communication in the mobile age.
 (Tweet This)

 Lean UX: Applying Lean Principles to Improve User Experience

-Efficiency is an essential for the budding UX designer, and Jeff Gothelf proves it in Lean UX.
+Efficiency is essential for the budding UX designer, and Jeff Gothelf proves it in Lean UX.
 Rana Roop believes that this book effectively teaches readers how to ditch the drama, form a shared understanding, and, most importantly, put users first.
 (Tweet This)

-An expansive UX library is an essential for the forward-thinking UX manager.
+An expansive UX library is essential for the forward-thinking UX manager.
 From basic overviews of design principles to specific guidelines regarding usability metrics, it’s worth reading up on a variety of UX topics to gain a better understanding of this ever-changing and competitive field.